arrilot/laravel-widgets/README.md

 }
 ```

-As soon as domain logic is implemented inside the `run()` method, it can be included to a view like that:
+As soon as domain logic is implemented inside the `run()` method, the widget can be included to a view like that:
 ```php
 {{ Widget::recentNews() }}
 ```